OpenOLAT: Courses and learning resources

-Tests and assessment
+Tests and assessment (eAssessment)

 Tests in OpenOLAT are used to quiz participants and to prepare them for final exams.
 Tests can be created and managed in the authoring environment or directly in the course editor.
 They can either be imported or created using the built-in QTI test editor.
-OpenOLAT supports the IMS-QTI format, version 1.2.
-The questionnaire learning resource is useful for surveys.
+OpenOLAT supports the IMS-QTI format, version 2.1.
+Version 1.2 was definitely discontinued with the release of OpenOlat 16.0.
+The forms learning resource is useful for surveys.
 With the assessment tool and the test statistics, tests and questionnaires can be evaluated.

-The assessment mode for courses allows authors to create exam settings in which tests and assessments are carried out in safe mode during a fixed time span.
-Adding IP addresses to a configuration enhances security.
-An assessment can be carried out in kiosk by adding the use of the Safe Exam Browser.